kyzooghost/PriorityQueueSolidity/README.md

 # Solidity implementation for priority queue data structure

+## Deprecation Note

+This was built in a time when the [OpenZeppelin Heap library](https://docs.openzeppelin.com/contracts/5.x/api/utils#Heap) was not available.
+Prefer using OpenZeppelin implementation for audited + maintained library.

 ## Rationale

 Priority queue that supports O(lg N) `insert` and `deleteMinimum` \ `deleteMaximum` operations.